adamcatley/adamcatley.github.io/docs/AirTag.md

 # Apple AirTag Reverse Engineering

 This page serves as a central resource for technical details of the AirTag: hacks, security research, modifications, teardowns and more.
 It is a combination of my work and publicly available information.
 It will be updated as more is discovered.
+[What is an AirTag?](https://www.apple.com/airtag/)

 Skip to: [Security](#security-issues), [Privacy](#privacy-concerns), or [Hardware](#hardware).